Overall Companywide Processes

 For Perpetual License sales the Product Release Strategy is important in defining Support coverage periods – an example is 3 years of full support, 1 year extended without fixes, and formal end of life for support.
 These are defined and communicated up front.
 Subsequent releases of critical fixes are also important to accumulate and make available to upgrades and new customer sales.
 Most important is the agreed process on joint issue resolution on critical customer situations involving product quality related issues.
 These require direct interaction between Support and R&D in the issue diagnostic phase which means the availability of skilled developers on real time basis.
 This can be included in the Product organization planning cycle.
 This complete company organization commitment to high quality experience with the implementation and operation of its products leads to CSAT results that consistently exceed 90%, and satisfied, referenceable customers.

+The unique operational characteristics of the Cloud Environment yields business benefits resulting from the vendor hosting the IT Infrastructure in a Multi Tenet environment.
+This produces savings resulting from elimination of IT Hardware, and Facilities/Operations staff.
 The Cloud Vendor can scale the Host IT infrastructure at lower overall cost to each tenet as a result.

 The current environment is customers doing new application implementations that are Cloud based.
 There are a wide variety of Vendor offers with new offerings coming frequently, a very broad set of choices across specific application requirements.